 Review by: Michael Stern

 Formerly a Substation II franchise but now independently owned and operated by longtime host Julie Mogy, Just Julie’s has hometown feel.
 With cold fluorescent lights over bare-topped tables, it first appears to be institutional, but interaction with the staff can make eating here a most personable event.
 “I watched customers grow up,” Mrs. Mogy told a local reporter.
 “I watched them be kids, and now they have kids.
 We’ve had people here that their kids couldn’t see over the counter, and now they are in college.”
-It’s a locals’ favorite sort of place, clientele including a large percentage of Aiken first-responders, a wall in back honoring citizens who have served in the military.

 Rolls are soft with little in the way of crust — all about tenderness without the crisp edge and rugged chew typical of Delaware Valley subs.
 Cold cuts and veggies are all top-shelf deli fare.

 I was lucky to visit during an unusual January cold snap, when the soup of the day was Tennessee pork and cabbage.
 The gent taking my order said it put a big smile on his face when he had a sample earlier that morning.
 A hearty mix it is, with enough pepper punch to offer capsicum heat as a halo to the actual warmth of the soup.
 You feel real weight in the spoon when you scoop up a thick, tangled web of pork and cabbage punctuated by a bite-size disk of sausage.
-I am not sure exactly what makes it Tennessee soup (blindfolded, I likely would identify it as middle European), but whatever its genealogy, it delivers the honest satisfaction of an old family recipe.

 Everyday desserts include cheesecake, cookies, and handsome layer cakes; but when banana pudding is on the menu, that is the way to go.
 Made by staff member Karen, it is scooped from a broad pan that is a good balance of cookie, fruit, and custard.
 It doesn’t have the leavening effect that whipped cream or meringue contributes to more elegant versions of the dish, but it is sweet-tooth balm.